The Tarnished Angels: Production

-This Universal-International film reunited director Douglas Sirk with Robert Stack, Dorothy Malone, and Rock Hudson, with whom he had collaborated on Written on the Wind the previous year.
-In contrast to this film, in the earlier film Stack and Malone played brother and sister and Malone's character was infatuated with Hudson's character.

-Sirk chose to shoot Angels in black-and-white to help capture the despondent mood of the era in which it is set.
+Sirk had long been an admirer of Faulkner's novel, having written an (unfilmed) script adaptation at UFA in the 1930s.
+He later said "Pylon impressed me with its characters, and I was always very interested in flying."

+Sirk had the chance to make the film at Universal-International following the success of Written on the Wind.
+The movie used many key contributors to Wind including actors Rock Hudson, Robert Stack and Dorothy Malone, writer George Zuckerman and producer Albert Zugsmith.
+Sirk said Zuckerman helped persuade Zugsmith to make the movie, with the producer being attracted to the Dorothy Malone part.
+Sirk later called Zugsmith "the only producer I could persuade to reject the happy end" of the film, i.e. to not finish with the characters of Hudson and Malone together but rather "a cool parting of the ways".

+Sirk said "the story had to be completely un-Faulknerized" but "the characters in the film are still pretty close to Faulkner's."

+Sirk said he had to shoot the film in black and white because Universal "didn't trust the story".

 William Faulkner considered this film to be the best screen adaptation of his work.

+Sirk did not feel Pylon was a suitable title.
+Zugsmith wanted to call the movie Sex in the Air.
+A Unviersal salesman came up with The Tarnished Angels.

-Release and reception
+Release

 The Tarnished Angels premiered in London in November 1957 and got its first American booking on Christmas Day 1957 in Charlotte, North Carolina, before going into general release.

+Reception

+Critical

 In his review in The New York Times, Bosley Crowther said the film "was badly, cheaply written by George Zuckerman and is abominably played by a hand-picked cast.
 The sentiments are inflated — blown out of all proportions to the values involved.
 And the acting, under Douglas Sirk's direction, is elaborate and absurd."

 Variety called the film "a stumbling entry.
 Characters are mostly colorless, given static reading in drawn-out situations, and story line is lacking in punch."

+Box office

+The film was a minor box office success with rentals in 1958 of $1.5 million.
+This was significantly less than Written on the Wind.
+However Sirk claimed "the picture was rather successful."